phamducminh/Today-I-Learned/general/how-to-use-synchronized-keyword.md

 ## Conclusion

-**Static synchronized functions synchronize on the class while non-static synchronized functions synchronize on the instance.**
+* **Static synchronized functions synchronize on the class while non-static synchronized functions synchronize on the instance.**

+* When a thread has entered a synchronized instance method then no other thread can enter any of synchronized instance methods of the same instance

+* When a thread entered a synchronized static method then no other thread can enter any of synchronized static methods of the same class